cid-harvard/py-ecomplexity/README.md

 # Economic Complexity and Product Complexity

+NOTE: Density calculations not yet tested!
+COI and COG calculations are in the pipeline.

 Python package to calculate economic complexity indices.

 STATA implementation of the economic complexity index available at: https://github.com/cid-harvard/ecomplexity